18F/handbook/docs/project-management/pm-role.md

 * Facilitating the retrospective
 * Keeping to the timeboxes
 * Ensuring all voices are heard & participate
-* Adding the outcomes of the retrospective to the #retrospecting Slack channel
+* Documenting the outcomes and adding the outcomes of the retrospective to the #retrospecting Slack channel
+* Helping the team keep & meet their commitments

 ### Overview
 * The retrospective meeting happens at the end of every sprint.
 We will discuss what went well, what could be improved, what we learned, what perplexed us, acknowledge who we're appreciative for, etc.
 * How we structure the retrospectives may vary from sprint to sprint.
-* We should come to a consensus on actions items that we will commit to trying in the next sprint, in order to help us improve.
+* We should come to a consensus on actions items that we will commit to trying in the next sprint - in order to help us improve.
-* The PO will not be included in the retrospective, but some of our major take-aways may be shared with them if appropriate.
+* The PO may or may not be included in the retrospective, but some of our major take-aways should be shared with them if they do not attend.
 * When a project launches/closes, holding a final overall retrospective should be considered.

 ### Best Practices
 * Have a retrospective EVERY sprint.
 Even if you keep it short, have the call.